 Is tooth bonding painful?

 Tooth bonding is generally a comfortable procedure.
-In many cases, it does not require local anaesthesia, particularly when the bonding is being applied to an area that does not involve sensitive structures.
+In many cases, it does not require local anaesthesia, particularly when the bonding is being applied to an area of the tooth that does not involve sensitive structures.
+Your dentist may use a local anaesthetic if the bonding is being placed near an area of decay or if you have heightened sensitivity.
 Most patients find the procedure straightforward and well-tolerated.
+If you have any concerns about comfort during dental treatment, it is always worth discussing these with your dentist beforehand so that appropriate measures can be taken.

 How long do dental crowns last?

+The lifespan of a dental crown depends on a number of factors, including the material used, the location of the tooth, your oral hygiene habits, and general wear and tear.
 With appropriate care, many dental crowns can last for a considerable number of years — often ten years or more.
-However, individual results can vary.
-Attending regular dental check-ups allows your dentist to monitor the condition of your crown.
+However, individual results can vary, and crowns may eventually need to be replaced due to wear, changes in the underlying tooth, or gum recession.
+Attending regular dental check-ups allows your dentist to monitor the condition of your crown and address any issues at an early stage.

 Can bonding be used on back teeth?

-Composite bonding can be applied to back teeth in certain situations.
-However, back teeth are subjected to greater biting forces, which means composite resin may be more prone to wear or fracture in these areas.
-For more extensive damage to back teeth, a dental crown may provide more durable protection.
+Composite bonding can be applied to back teeth in certain situations, such as for small fillings or minor repairs.
+However, back teeth are subjected to greater biting forces during chewing, which means composite resin may be more prone to wear or fracture in these areas.
+For more extensive damage to back teeth, a dental crown or an alternative restoration may provide more durable and reliable protection.
+Your dentist will assess the specific circumstances and advise on the most suitable treatment approach for the affected tooth.

 Is a crown better than bonding for a broken tooth?

-Whether a crown or bonding is more appropriate depends on the severity and location of the break.
-For minor chips, bonding may provide a perfectly adequate repair.
-For more significant breaks affecting the structural integrity, a crown is often recommended.
-Our guide on whether a broken tooth can be saved explores the full range of treatment options.
-Your dentist will evaluate the fracture during a clinical examination.
+Whether a crown or bonding is more appropriate for a broken tooth depends on the severity and location of the break.
+For minor chips or small fractures, bonding may provide a perfectly adequate and conservative repair.
+For more significant breaks — particularly those affecting the structural integrity of the tooth or involving the biting surface — a crown is often recommended because it provides full coverage and greater strength.
+Your dentist will evaluate the fracture during a clinical examination and explain which option may be most suitable for your particular situation.

 Can I switch from bonding to a crown later?